tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 My takeaways:

 * Get as close to the microphone as you can without introducing breathing noises or heavy bass from the [proximity effect](http://www.neumann.com/homestudio/en/what-is-the-proximity-effect)
-* Generally, putting the microphone slightly off-angle helps with plosives (the post on transom.org explains what I'm talking about)
+* Generally, putting the microphone slightly off-axis helps with plosives (the post on transom.org explains what I'm talking about)
 * Don't vary distance or position of the microphone relative to your mouth throughout the recording.
 You'll have enough variation in volume to deal with simply from being more or less excited while talking.
 * The previous doesn't apply if you laugh loudly, or scream: For these instances, try to train yourself to increase distance to the microphone so that the recording doesn't clip.
 It'll absolutely still come across in the recording, don't worry.